Asymmetric Number Partitioning with Splitting and Interval Targets: Partition with Interval Target

+As an example of this situation, consider an instance with $7$ items, all of which have size $1$, with $n=5$ identical bins and $u=3$.
+Then, there is a $u$-possible partition with two almost-full bins: $(1,1), (1,1), (1), (1), (1)$, and no $u$-possible partition with 1 or 0 almost-full bins.
+See \Cref{sec:example-lem} for details.
+A full proof (\Cref{sec:appendix-lem-struct}) of the Lemma appears in the appendix, here we provide a sketch proof.

-\begin{proof}[Proof Sketch] We start with an arbitrary $t$-feasible partition with some $u\geq 2$ almost-full machines $1,\ldots, u$, and convert it using a sequence of transformations to another $t$-feasible partition satisfying properties (a)--(e), as explained below.
-Note that the transformations are not part of our algorithm and are only used to prove the lemma. ~~ First, we note that there must be at least one machine which is not almost-full, since otherwise, each machine has a completion time larger than $S$ (since it is an almost-full machine), implying that the total length of the jobs is larger than $AS$ which is a contradiction.
+\begin{proof}[Proof Sketch] We start with an arbitrary $v$-feasible partition with some $q\geq 2$ almost-full bins $1,\ldots, q$, and convert it using a sequence of transformations to another $v$-feasible partition satisfying properties \ref{prop:2-almost-full}--\ref{prop:litems}, as explained below.
+Note that the transformations are not part of our algorithm and are only used to prove the lemma.
+First, we note that there must be at least one bin that is not almost-full, since the sum of an almost-full bin is larger than $S$ whereas the sum of all $n$ bins is $\sumratios{}\cdot S$.

-\textbf{For \eqref{prop:2-almost-full}}, if there are $u\geq 3$ almost-full machines, we move any job from one of the almost-full machine $3,\ldots,u$ to some not-almost-full machine.
-We prove that, as long as $u\geq 3$, the target machine remains not-almost-full.
-This transformation is repeated until $u=2$ and only machines 1 and 2 remain almost-full.
+\textbf{For \ref{prop:2-almost-full}}, if there are $q\geq 3$ almost-full bins, we move any item from one of the almost-full bins $3,\ldots,q$ to some not-almost-full bin.
+We prove that, as long as $q\geq 3$, the target bin remains not-almost-full.
+This transformation is repeated until $q=2$ and only bins 1 and 2 remain almost-full.

-\textbf{For \eqref{prop:not-almost-full}}, for the lower bound, if there is some $i\in\{3,\ldots,n\}$ for which $b_i$ is smaller than the lower bound, we move a job from the almost-full machines $1,2$ to machine $i$.
-We prove that machine $i$ remains not-almost-full, so by assumption \eqref{prop:no-1-almost-full} of the lemma, machines 1, 2 must remain almost-full.
+\textbf{For \ref{prop:not-almost-full}}, for the lower bound, if there is $i \in \{3,\ldots,n\}$ for which $b_i$ is smaller than the lower bound, we move an item from bins $1,2$ to bin $i$.
+We prove that bin $i$ remains not-almost-full, so by assumption \ref{prop:no-1-almost-full}, bins 1, 2 must remain almost-full.
 We repeat until $b_i$ satisfies the lower bound.
-Once all machines satisfy the lower bound, we prove that the upper bound is satisfied too.
+Once all bins satisfy the lower bound, we prove that the upper bound is satisfied too.

-\textbf{For \eqref{prop:big-items}}, if machine 1 or 2 contains a job that is not big, we move it to some machine $i\in\{3,\ldots,n\}$.
-We prove that machine $i$ remains not-almost-full, so by assumption \eqref{prop:no-1-almost-full}, machines 1, 2 must remain almost-full.
-We repeat until machines 1 and 2 contain only big jobs.
+\textbf{For \ref{prop:big-items}}, if bin 1 or 2 contains an item that is not big, we move it to some bin $i \in \{3,\ldots,n\}$.
+We prove that bin $i$ remains not-almost-full, so by assumption \ref{prop:no-1-almost-full}, bins 1, 2 must remain almost-full.
+We repeat until bins 1 and 2 contain only big-items.